Eight Forest Lane

 Chicken Satay Noodles

-This chicken satay noodle stir fry is the ultimate easy and delicious weeknight dinner.
-It is healthy, quick to put together with a creamy, rich homemade peanut satay sauce.
+These chicken satay noodles are the ultimate easy and delicious weeknight dinner.
+This quick stir fry is healthy, and comes together with a creamy, rich homemade peanut satay sauce in under 30 minutes!
 You won’t want to order takeaway when you realise just how easy this family favourite is to make at home.

 With so many amazing flavours coming together to create a delicious, easy and healthy meal, these chicken satay noodles are exactly what weeknight cooking is all about.